Soros, Pelosi headline hush-hush 'Resistance' conference in California

 The four-day event in Carlsbad, titled “Beyond #Resistance: Reclaiming our Progressive Future,” asked that guests refrain from contacting the media or posting to social media, the agenda shows.

 Other speakers appearing in person or via video were expected to include U.S. Sens.
-Kamala Harris, D-Calif., and Amy Klobuchar, D-Minn.; U.S. Rep. Ben Ray Lujan, D-Minn.; and Democrats Gov. Tom Wolf of Pennsylvania and gover-lect Ralph Northam of Virginia.
+Kamala Harris, D-Calif., and Amy Klobuchar, D-Minn.; U.S. Rep. Ben Ray Lujan, D-Minn.; and Democrats Gov. Tom Wolf of Pennsylvania and governor-elect Ralph Northam of Virginia.

 Special guest speakers were listed as CNN contributor Van Jones and Center for American Progress CEO Neera Tanden.